Xilinx/nlp-smartvision/README.md

   <img src="./media/nlp_image_landing.png" width=800>
 </div>

- For more details refer [ubuntu release page](https://ubuntu.com/download/xilinx)
+ For more details refer [NLP Smartvision Landing Page](https://xilinx.github.io/kria-apps-docs/kv260/2022.1/build/html/docs/nlp-smartvision/nlp_smartvision_landing.html)

 ## Setting up the Board and Application Deployment
 A step by step tutorial and details on how to setup the board and run this application is given in the [NLP SmartVision Documentation](https://xilinx.github.io/kria-apps-docs/kv260/2022.1/build/html/docs/nlp-smartvision/docs/app_deployment_nlp.html).
 Please visit the documentation page for more details.